About

 About the GMA

 The Global Mammal Assessment (GMA) is a programme carried out at the Department of Biology and Biotechnologies of Sapienza University of Rome, a member of the IUCN Red List Partnership.
-Our laboratory includes academics, researchers, graduate students, and programme officers dedicated to assessing mammal extinction risk, developing mammal distribution maps, and forecasting future biodiversity loss driven by global environmental change.
+Our laboratory includes academics, researchers, graduate students, and programme officers dedicated to assessing mammal extinction risk, threats, and conservation actions, developing mammal distribution maps and forecasting biodiversity loss driven by global environmental change.

 The goals of the GMA programme include: